itf/6s092/courses/IAP19/PS/PS11/content.md

 </question>

 <question multiplechoice>
-csq_prompt = """All of the 6.s092 students dropped out, so now we only have the following three students. :( Their information is formatted as `(student_id, name, height_inches)`.
+csq_prompt = """All of the 6.s092 students dropped out, so now we only have the following four students. :( Their information is formatted as `(student_id, name, height_inches)`.

 We perform counting sort on them anyway, inserting them into a direct access array $d$ in the order shown below.
 The direct access array has size $u$ as determined in the previous problem.
 What is true about $d$, given that the list `[x, y]` represents a queue where `x` was inserted into the queue before `y`?